Polypants/threejs_tutorial/README.md

 ## Creating a Sphere

-Let’s make something to look at now.

-When we want to create 3D object in Three.js, we need to define the object's shape and material separately.
+When creating a 3D object in Three.js, we need to define the object's shape and material separately.
-Then, they get combined to create a 3D object.
-Then it needs to be added to the scene.
+Then they get combined to create a 3D object, and finally it needs to be added to the scene.

 Before the `renderer` code, we will add the following code.